SkylineCommunications/dataminer-docs/develop/api/NotifyTypes/NT_SNMP_GET.md

 ### SINGLE

 In the following example, three OIDs are requested.
 The multipleGet setting in the elementInfo object has been set to true, meaning that the OIDs should be requested using a GetRequest with multiple variable bindings.
 However, note that the last OID has the "SINGLE" suffix.
-This will result in that OID to be requested using a separate SNMP getRequest.
+As a result, the OID will be requested using a separate SNMP getRequest.

 > [!NOTE]
-> It is advised to always put the parameters with the ":single" suffix at the end of the group so the other parameters get grouped into one request.
+> We recommend that you always put the parameters with the ":single" suffix at the end of the group so the other parameters get grouped into one request.

 The result object is an object array with size equal to the number of requested OIDs.